xarthurx/GeoSharPlus/GeoSharPlusNET.Tests/README.md

 The test project does **not** depend on RhinoCommon.
 It compiles the Core and Geometry files directly, which allows tests to run in CI environments without Rhino installed.

 The Rhino adapter (`GSP.Adapters.Rhino`) is not tested in the automated tests because it requires RhinoCommon.
 These should be tested manually or in a Rhino environment.

+## Note on C++ Native Library

+The unit tests in this project test only the .NET code (serialization, geometry types, etc.).
+They do **not** require the C++ native library (`GeoSharPlusCPP.dll`).

+The C++ library is built separately in CI and produces artifacts that can be used for integration testing or deployment.